isc-projects/bind9/doc/notes/notes-9.19.23.rst

 - Some DNSSEC key rollovers were slowed down erroneously.
 This has been fixed.
   :gl:`#4552`

+- Bugs which could cause resolvers configured with the new cache data structure to crash or hang have been fixed. :gl:`#4622` :gl:`#4652`

 - Some ISO 8601 durations were accepted erroneously, leading to shorter durations than expected.
 This has been fixed. :gl:`#4624`